dejan2609/tutorial-swarm-storm/README.md

 ### Create the Swarm Cluster

 If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` reachable via `zk1.openstack.baqend.com` and is the machine you have worked on so far and it is going to become the manager node for Swarm.
-In order to enable coordination among the Swarm nodes, you still have to se tup the ZooKeeper ensemble and the Swarm manager.
+In order to enable coordination among the Swarm nodes, you still have to setup the ZooKeeper ensemble and the Swarm manager.
 However, you'll only have to talk to `Ubuntu 1` from this point on:

 1. Connect to `Ubuntu 1` via SSH.
 2. Then perform a quick health check.
 If Docker is installed correctly, the following will show a list of the running Docker containers (exactly 1 for Swarm and nothing else):